The Green Book 2024-2025

 18. Roman urban identities (DR)

-19. Urban architecture and civic pride (IJ)
+19. Urban architecture and civic pride (KM)

 20. Later medieval urban identities in Europe: religion, consumption, and households (ES)